Audit technology: Technological aid, not replacement

-While audit technology is being used at rates higher than ever to help improve the timeliness and effectiveness of audit procedures, it is important to note that these analysis tools are merely an aid for auditors to help in making final decisions.
+While audit technology is being used at rates higher than ever to help improve the timeliness and effectiveness of audit procedures, these analysis tools are merely an aid for auditors to help in making final decisions.
 Public accounting firms must be sure to act with professional judgment throughout the entire scope of the audit process.
 The development and implementation of these audit technologies in the public accounting profession makes it much easier for auditors to identify deviations from expectations and trace or vouch to their source documents in order to more quickly make their professional judgment decisions, however, it is essential that these tools do not replace an auditors level of professional skepticism.
 For example, if a public accounting firm was integrating the use of artificial intelligence software into their audit to enhance the overall quality, and this software were to identify an anomaly that occurred in a ratio such as inventory turnover, it is still the responsibility of the audit team to decide whether the variance is a true deviation and to identify the cause.